 I’m addressing this because of the huge affect this fire had, and is continuing to have, on my patients.
 Several patients have come in for musculoskeletal appointments and have ended up getting treatments for respiratory complaints (and the musculoskeletal treatments too – that’s one of the powers of Traditional Oriental Medicine, I can do both at once!).
 They’ve been physically and mentally tired, almost feeling they were coming down with something but with no specific symptoms.
 This is due to their Qi not circulating well throughout their bodies.

-In Traditional Oriental Medicine the Lungs govern Qi and respiration.
+In Traditional Oriental Medicine (T.O.M.) the Lungs govern Qi and respiration.
 They’re responsible for inhaling Qi from the atmosphere, combining it with the Qi received from food and spreading the resultant useable Qi throughout the entire body.
 The Lungs are called the tender organ because they are the most external organs and they connect the body to the outside world.
 The Lungs are easily attacked by external pathogenic factors, in this case smoky, ashy, hot air.
 When the air we’re taking in is poor quality, we tire easily.
-Of course, when we’re breathing fine air and eating garbage we get tired easily, but that’s another discussion.
+Of course, when we’re breathing good air and eating garbage we get tired easily, but that’s another discussion.

 Anyone with allergies/asthma or COPD should have a plan in place for fire season as should people with cardiac disease.
 The easiest to follow recommendation is to stay inside with windows and doors closed, and run the A/C to filter out the gunk.
 But even people with no cardio-pulmonary disease need to take care not to exhaust themselves.
 The impact of the smoke is insidious and it would be easy to ignore the body’s signals to SLOW DOWN but it is very important to take it easy.